Girl Seeks Advice On Dealing With Neglectful Neighbors And Their Pet

 OP can report it anonymously.

-OP could take the dog to the front door and warn the owner that if the dog isn't let inside, they will call Animal Control due to the dangerous weather conditions.
+OP could take the dog to the front door and warn the owner that if the dog isn't let inside, she will call Animal Control due to the dangerous weather conditions.

-But if the friend doesn't change their ways, OP should think about ending the friendship and reporting the mistreatment more officially.
-This means telling the authorities about it, which could lead to the friend losing their right to have pets.
+But if the friend doesn't change their ways, OP should consider ending the friendship and reporting the mistreatment more officially.
+This means informing the authorities about it, which could lead to the friend losing their right to have pets.

 Most importantly, OP should remember that it's more important to protect the dog than to keep a friend who mistreats animals.
-Reporting the friend's actions might cause them trouble, but it could also help the dog find a better home where it's taken care of properly.
+Reporting the friend's actions might cause them trouble, but it could also help the dog find a better home where it is taken care of properly.

 Engaging with Neighbors for Better Outcomes